Pell Grant – up to $6,895

 Federal Stafford Loan – $5,500 to $12,500 (depends on grade level)

-Parents of eligible students may borrow up to the full cost of attendance from the US Department of Education at a variable interest rate, currently at 5.30% for 2020-2021 loans and 6.28% for 2021-2022 loans.
+FEDERAL PLUS LOAN - Parents of eligible dependent students may borrow up to the full cost of attendance from the US Department of Education at a variable interest rate, currently at 5.30% for 2020-2021 loans and 6.28% for 2021-2022 loans.

 Note: Per federal regulations, you must be the biological or adoptive parent, or the spouse of the parent whose income is reported on the FAFSA to be eligible for a Parent PLUS loan.